gimphammer/fastfind/README.md

 So, that is an example on how to exclude the result with grep.

-What's more, you can also filter the result by "grep" to leave what you want based on the result.
+What's more, you can also filter the result by "`grep`" to leave what you want based on the result.
 For example, if you only need the FastFind result in "p2p" directory, then try it like this:

 ![image-20240610205414775](readme.pic/image-20240610205414775.png)

-My alias of "gi" is given above.
+The "`gi`" is also an alias given above.

 Don't be surprised when you see the purple color of file is disappeared.
 If you are interesting in the tool, you will find the reason soon, and that's not a big deal we need to care about......